Privacy Policies Hub

 We are committed to protecting the privacy of your personal data.
 This Candidate Privacy Notice (“Notice”) applies to all candidates (“Candidate,” “You,” “Your”) of Cloud Linux Software, Inc. (“Us,” “We,” or “Our”) whose personal data is processed during the recruitment process.

-This Notice describes how we collect, use, store, and disclose personal data about individuals applying for open positions, those we contact regarding employment and contractual relationship opportunities, individuals expressing interest in such opportunities, attendees of recruitment events, and those undergoing interviews or assessments.
+This Global Privacy Notice applies to information collected from candidates in any country where they are located and describes how we collect, use, store, and disclose personal data about individuals applying for open positions, those we contact regarding employment and contractual relationship opportunities, individuals expressing interest in such opportunities, attendees of recruitment events, and those undergoing interviews or assessments.
 It also outlines the rights Candidates may have concerning the personal data we process about them.

 As used in this Notice, “Personal Data” or “Personal Information” refers to any information that relates to, identifies, or can reasonably be used to identify an individual, directly or indirectly.